rodrigues177/Q00118/README.md

 From the non Neural Network models, the Stacking Classifier got the best score.
 The Stacking Classifier is not as good as the Neural Network, but takes less then 1% of the time that the Neural Network takes to train and is only slighly worse.
 Even if we train the Neural Network in a small number of epoch (ex: 15), it takes more time to train and the result is practically the same in terms of AUC/F1-Score.

 The Stacking Classifier compared to the other weak classifiers has a simultaneously higher Precision and Recall (and thus a higher F1-Score and Accuracy).
 Other less obvious advantage is that it outputs probabilities instead of only a 0-1 classification.
-It takes twice the time of the weak models to train.

 ### Insights